eb-del/mettle/content/Genera/Subgenera/Eidolons.md

 ## Possession
 Eidolons can inhabit a body or vessel different from their original, through a process called **possession**.
 Possession allows an eidolon to extend their worldly tenure by temporarily evading the pressure to be sent to the afterlife.

 When an eidolon tries to possess another living being, their psyche entwines with—and sometimes outright dominates—another.
-Corporeal forms can rarely hold two psyches, resulting in the possessing eidolon replacing or destroying the living being's psyche.
-When a living, conscious being is possessed by an eidolon, there is a natural incompatibility—a mismatch between body and soul.
+Living corporeal forms can rarely hold two psyches, resulting in the possessing eidolon evicting or absorbing the living being's original psyche.
+When a living corporeal form is completely possessed by an eidolon, there is a natural incompatibility—a mismatch between body and soul.
 This results in either the eventual expulsion of the possessing eidolon or the deterioration of the possessed body.

 [[Psychopomps]] are also capable of possession, but are not required to do so in order to extend their worldly tenure.